eventide-project/entity-projection-fixtures/README.md

       Attributes
         example_id => id
         amount
-    Time converted and copied
+    Transformed and copied
       time
-    Time converted and copied
+    Transformed and copied
       some_time => other_time
 ```